eMetaboHUB-MAMA/mama-paper/paper/paper.md

-End users can describe their metabolomics project (or "analysis request"):

-\begin{itemize}
-    \item project generic title and description
-    \item project types - "Provision of equipment", "Provision of service - in routine", "Data processing and analysis" or "other"
-    \item in case of lab routine analysis, the number and sample to process
-    \item relevent keywords - help MetaboHUB's board to adress the project on one (or several) MetaboHUB's consortium platform(s)
-    \item scientific context short text description or desription of the scientific context into an attached file (PDF / DOC / ...)
-\end{itemize}

-All this informations will help MetaboHUB's staff...

-\begin{itemize}
-    \item to know if the request can be accepted or is out of the MetaboHUB expertise scope.
-    \item if the request is rejected, the reason of this rejections (to known potential new area of expertises to develop inside MetaboHUB's consortium).
-    \item if the request is accepted, discuss witch MetaboHUB plateform is the more qualified / relevent to perform it.
-    \item to get indicators and statics about MetaboHUB's analysis requests (see dedicated section below)
-    \item to extract a projects list thanks filters (and download it into a XLS file)
-\end{itemize}

 MAMA is a support for a dialog between MetaboHUB's users and team members.
 At each step of the analysis request processing, users and MAMA staff can enrich the project datasheet.